IulianIV/mtp/README.md

    3. ***Others will be added***

 There are several smaller functionalities that are to be implemented for ease of usage.

-Based on the difficulty of the implementation they will be refactored as modules.
+_Based on the difficulty of the implementation some functionalities will be implemented as modules._
 1. **Data flow import & export**:
    1. Adds the functionality to import & export data from the Database.
 2. **Database Manager**: